Role of matter coherence in entanglement due to gravity: Path-entangling evolution and its witness

-where $\hat{K}_\ell$ are called Kraus operators, which satisfy $\sum_\ell \hat{K}^\dagger_\ell \hat{K}_\ell=\hat{\mathbb{I}}$ \cite{Nielsen2002}.
-The other maps, a separable map and a non-entangling map, form a subset of CPTP maps.
 A separable map \cite{Rains1997,Vedral1998} is a CPTP map with $\hat{K}_\ell=\hat{A}_\ell \otimes \hat{B}_\ell$, where $\hat{A}_\ell$ and $\hat{B}_\ell$ are local operators on two subsystems A and B, respectively.
 Any local operations and classical communication (LOCC), which characterizes the operational features of entanglement, is included in a class of separable maps \cite{Rains1997, Vedral1998, Horodecki2009}.
 In addition, it is known that the set of LOCC operations is a proper subset of separable maps \cite{Chitambar2014}.

-As a larger class of separable maps, we can introduce a non-entangling map defined by a CPTP map which does not generate entanglement in any separable state \cite{Harrow2003, Brandao2010}.
+As a larger class of separable maps, we can introduce a non-entangling map defined by a CPTP map that does not generate entanglement in any separable state \cite{Harrow2003, Brandao2010}.
 Namely, a CPTP map $\Phi$ such that $\Phi[\rho]$ is separable for any separable state $\rho$ is a non-entangling map.
 If an initial separable state $\rho$ evolves by a CPTP map $\Phi$ and the evolved state $\Phi[\rho]$ is entangled, then the CPTP map $\Phi$ is called an entangling map.
 In the previous section, we observed the entanglement between two gravitating objects which are initially in a separable state.
-Hence, the gravitational interaction leads to an entangling map on the objects.
+Hence, the gravitational interaction leads to an entangling map on the objects' state.

 We next focus on the evolution of path-superposed objects as discussed in the previous section.
 The probability of such objects being on each path is preserved during evolution.
-This property is called population preserving in \cite{Carney2021a}, which is represented as
+This property is called population preserving in \cite{Carney2021a}, which is represented as \begin{widetext}